brandttru/Focus-Bear-Onboarding/0. Company policies/Professionalism-Reflection.md

 ### How can you give and receive feedback professionally? (e.g., focus on actions, not people; assume good intent; ask for clarification instead of reacting defensively)
 Feedback is best acted on when the issue is clearly identified and suggestions are stated.
 It is best received in the mindset of wanting to improve.
 Be open to improvement.
+For example, in a previous group project, I received feedback that my implementation did not meet requirements.
+Instead of taking it personally, I asked for clarification and some guidance as to what exactly was required.
+At Focus Bear, I’ll encourage feedback on pull requests and thank teammates for constructive suggestions.

 In a previous group project, I received feedback that my implementation did not meet requirements.
 Instead of taking it personally, I asked for calrification and some guidance as to what exactly was required.
 At Focus Bear, I’ll encourage feedback on pull requests and thank teammates for constructive suggestions.